vickneee/week8-property-app/self-assessment-v1.md

 # Self-Assessment for Frontend Code of AddPropertyPage.jsx

-Improvements and Refactoring
+## Improvements and Refactoring

 Here's a breakdown of the improvements we'll make:
-Custom useField Hook: We'll create a reusable hook to handle the state, change events, and validation for each form field.
+- Custom useField Hook: We'll create a reusable hook to handle the state, change events, and validation for each form field.
-Clearer Form Submission: Improve the feedback loop after submitting the form.
+- Clearer Form Submission: Improve the feedback loop after submitting the form.
-Code style improvements: Code style can be improved a little bit.
+- Code style improvements: Code style can be improved a little bit.
-Simplify the submitForm: Logic can be simplified.
+- Simplify the submitForm: Logic can be simplified.

+Code in the beginning:

 ```javascript
 import {useState} from "react";